List of New York City Subway yards: Concourse Yard

 The Concourse Yard is located in the northern Bronx near the intersection of 205th Street and Jerome Avenue.
 The yard was built on the old site of the Jerome Park Reservoir.
 The Reservoir was planned to have two basins, an eastern basin and a western basin.
 The western basin opened in 1906.
 The two basins are divided by Goulden Avenue, and land for the eastern basin was cleared and partially excavated in anticipation of construction.
 The two-basin plan was abandoned in 1912, and the excavated area for the eastern basin was filled and graded.
 In addition to the building of the subway yard on that site, Lehman College, three high schools, a park, and several public housing developments were also built there.
 The yard was built at a depressed grade, 18 feet below grade, to allow for the yard to be roofed over to allow for the construction of buildings.
 The tracks were spaced apart to permit the placing of stable foundations and columns to support buildings that can could be erected atop the proposed roof of the yard.
 The yard was originally bounded by Navy Avenue (now Paul Avenue), Jerome Avenue, 205th Street, and Bedford Park Boulevard.
 Provisions were made to extend the yard south to 198th Street.

 In the 1960s, the City University of New York planned to build a new campus for Bronx Community College by constructing a deck over the yard.
 In 1970, ground was broken for the $61 million, 13-acre campus, which was going to rest on 800 columns between the yard tracks.
 The platform over the yard was expected to be completed in July 1971.
 The project was abandoned after the City discovered that the pillars were built slightly too short, which would have prevented subway cars from entering and leaving the yard had the project been finished.
 The possibility of building atop the yard was brought back by Bronx Borough President Ruben Diaz Junior in 2015.
 In a report, the yard was found to have great potential for development, allowing for the building of mixed-income housing, retail space, and an expansion of Lehman College.
-The low-end cost for the construction of the deck is projected to cost between $350 and $500 million.
+The low-end cost for the construction of the deck is projected to be $350 to $500 million.